OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-users-partial.md

 ### Why do I need ETH to use the Arbitrum network? {#why-do-i-need-eth-to-use-the-arbitrum-network}
-<p>When moving funds from Mainnet (L1) to Arbitrum (L2), you'll need ETH in your Arbitrum wallet.
-Even if you want only to use another, non-ETH, token, you will still need a small amount of ETH in your wallet on the Arbitrum network.
-This is because all Arbitrum transactions are powered by ETH.
-ETH is the currency used for gas fees.</p>
+<p>When moving funds (ETH and non-ETH) from Ethereum (L1) to Arbitrum (L2), you'll need to have ETH in your wallet on the corresponding Arbitrum chain.
+This is because ETH is the currency used for gas fees on Arbitrum and all Arbitrum transactions are powered by ETH.</p>

 <p></p>